 Remember how we made and kept appointments?
 Those scheduled in person or over the phone had to be hand-recorded somewhere.
 Even walk-in haircuts were harder to manage, as there was no way for customers to see the stylist’s availability online.

 The online calendar has made appointments a better experience for both parties.
-Scheduling time with someone is now as simple as selecting a time slot online.
+Scheduling time with someone is now as simple as selecting a scheduled event online.
 And there’s no risk of either party forgetting to put the appointment down on paper.

 5. Planning Vacations Was a Chore